Jugbot/genshin-locker/README.md

 ### Dev Setup

 1. Do the usual git clone.
+2. You will need to get Visual Studio to install some dependencies.
-2. This is a yarn project, so run `yarn` to set up.
+3. This is a yarn project, so run `yarn` to set up.
 I have pinned the node environment to `v16.x.x` so you might need to install node too.
 Of course if you have a node version manager this is easy.
-3. You will need to install [tesseract 5](https://github.com/tesseract-ocr/tessdoc/blob/main/Installation.md#windows).
+4. You will need to install [tesseract 5](https://github.com/tesseract-ocr/tessdoc/blob/main/Installation.md#windows).
 You only need the engine, not the language trained data.
-4. Start the application with `yarn start` IN ADMINISTRATOR MODE.
+5. Start the application with `yarn start` IN ADMINISTRATOR MODE.

 [Lineup Simulator]: https://act.hoyolab.com/ys/event/bbs-lineup-ys-sea/index.html
 [Genshin Optimizer]: https://frzyc.github.io/genshin-optimizer